 Difficult in reality.

 Roughly 1,000 men and 150 horses were deployed to build it.
-Many were immigrants from Italy, Turkey, Syria, and other southeastern European countries taken directly from incoming boats to the Lancaster job site.
+Many were immigrants from Italy, Turkey, Syria, and other southeastern European countries and were taken directly from incoming boats to the Lancaster job site.